netconstructor/geocat-1/docs/eng/developer/source/release/stable.rst

 Build release artifacts
 -----------------------

-.. warning :: This steps must be performed using the tag code checkout in previous step.
+.. warning :: All operations for the remainder of this guide must be performed from the release tag, not the branch.
+Unless otherwise stated.

 1. Uncomment doc sections in ``web/pom.xml``::